 The Bible says, “Do not think of yourself more highly than you ought, but rather think of yourself with sober judgment, in accordance with the measure of faith God has given you” (Romans 12:3).

 It immediately sounds like we shouldn’t think highly of ourselves.
 Maybe we should think we’re just unworthy worms.
 But that’s not what it says, is it?
-After all, if we’re supposed to love each other as ourselves and we’re supposed to think of ourselves as unworthy worms. . .
+After all, if we’re supposed to love each other as ourselves do we have think of ourselves as unworthy worms?
 Nope.
 That just plain doesn’t make any sense!

 It seems that so many people feel bad about themselves that it has become a social problem.
-We spend a lot of time and energy in our society developing self esteem.
-We just don’t necessarily do it intelligently.
+We spend a lot of time and energy in our society developing self-esteem.
+That’s not sober judgment, either.

-If everyone gets the prize, the prize isn’t worth much.
+If everyone gets the prize, then the prize isn’t worth much.
 At best this progressive model produces a self-satisfied complacency.
-Outside of school, no one will have any respect for it at all.
-People who can’t adjust to that reality may counter with a defiant inability to hear any criticism at all.
+The real world won’t reinforce it.
+People who can’t adjust may counter with a defiant inability to hear any criticism at all.

-So perhaps self esteem ought to be based on accomplishment, achievement, merit.
+So perhaps self-esteem should be based on accomplishment, achievement, merit.
 It will mean something.
 Right?

-That’s the old fashioned way.
-Do I need to belabor the trouble with it?
+That’s the harmful old-fashioned way.
 It’s why the progressive model came along in the first place.

-Probably everyone excels at something.
-It might be good grades or other marks of intellectual achievement.
-It might be athletic prowess.
-It might be artistic, mechanical, or social ability.
+Everyone excels at something.
+It might be intellectual achievement or athletic prowess.
+Or it might be artistic, mechanical, or social ability.

-On the one hand, they are tempted to look down on anyone who does not share the same excellence.
+On the one hand, they are tempted to look down on whomever doesn’t share the same excellence.
 On the other, when they find themselves in a group of people who have achieved even more, their good feelings about themselves can vanish.
-They can start thinking of themselves as failures.

 How to be wonderful without pride